WICG/webmonetization/docs/receiving.md

 One benefit of payment pointers is that they provide a level of indirection that allows browsers to protect the privacy of users from their WM senders.
-Specifically, a browser uses a pointer in combination with a unique session ID to request a unique destination address and shared secret from the website's WM  receiver.
+Specifically, a browser uses a pointer to request a unique destination address and shared secret from the website's WM  receiver.
 Only the unique destination address for the session is given to the WM sender.
 This prevents the WM sender from correlating a payment pointer with a website.

 ## Receiving payments